Results 1 to 20 of 126

 Noobs are instinctively drawn towards sniper and ninja classes, and they often just screw around with them.
 Usually it's the only classes that can instantly kill other classes but make up for it with poor durability and a lack of weapon flexibility.

-In TF2, heavies paired with medics dominate the open field, and spies and snipers are the only classes that can really counter that combination.to wound the autumnal city.
+In TF2, heavies paired with medics dominate the open field, and spies and snipers are the only classes that can really counter that combination.New!
+The Fall of Infinite Games 2014 - A handy release schedule for the dark season.

 15-07-2012, 05:32 PM #14